hsinmin/HanSig/README.md

 ## Getting the data ##

 Please fill in [the form](https://docs.google.com/forms/d/e/1FAIpQLSeYeHmEF09Ek7A-idUCpKfF1PRQM85Uo1kTn1EdIj3Iw2bZNw/viewform?usp=sf_link) to obtain instructions for downloading the `HanSig` dataset.
-Please refer to above-mentioned Data Examples and our work for detailed description of this dataset.
+In addition, please refer to above-mentioned Data Examples and our work for detailed description of this dataset.

 ## Citation ##